Haley122/haleywu.github.io/_posts/2023-07-19-Part10-Brillouin-scattering-based-distributed-temperature-and-strain-sensor-(DTSS).md

 mathjax: true
 layout: post
 ---
 Brillouin scattering occurs when light interacts with acoustic phonons, which are material waves describing the vibrations of atoms affected by mechanical waves.
-When a pressure wave propagates through the material, it causes certain areas to compress and others to expand, creating a repeating pattern.
-When light interacts with this pressure wave or acoustic wave, it scatters light in a specific direction and frequency governed by momentum conservation.
+When a pressure wave propagates through the material, it causes certain areas to compress and others to expand, and the pattern repeats over and over.
+When light interacts with this pressure wave or acoustic wave, it scatters light in a specific direction and frequency, governed by momentum conservation.

-The frequency and direction of the incident light and acoustic wave differ due to the Doppler effect.
-As a result, the scattered light may have a higher or lower frequency.
+The frequency and direction of the incident light and acoustic wave differ.
+According to the Doppler effect, the scattered light may have a higher or lower frequency.
 When the acoustic wave approaches the incident light, the scattered light has a higher frequency, known as anti-Stokes Brillouin scattering.
 Conversely, when the acoustic wave moves away from the incident light, the scattered light has a lower frequency, known as Stokes Brillouin scattering.

 In optical fibers, the frequency difference between the incident light and Stokes or anti-Stokes scattering is equal to \\(2nV_a/\lambda)\\).
 As the acoustic wave in the optical fiber is influenced by both temperature and strain, the Brillouin scattering frequency shift changes accordingly.